Benefits of the Da Vinci surgical system

 - Reduction in post-operation risks such as impotency and incontinence

-In the Netherlands, as well as other European countries, research is taking place to evaluate the different methods of prostate surgery.
+In the world research is taking place to evaluate the different methods of prostate surgery.
 The different instruments and operations on offer, as well as the experience and expertise of the surgeons and their teams in the hospitals all play an important role in this.

 The post-operative results are judged on various aspects and often the oncological results are considered as the most important aspect.
 This in combination with the functional needs, which is the preservation of continence and potency, as well as the influence on the sex-life.
 In simple terms: the question of being able to have sexual intercourse.